zac-heisey/murray-lampert/_posts/2021-07-13-adu-s-in-san-diego.md

 ---
 layout: blocks
 categories:
-- ofyh
-- video
+- In-law Suites
-title: ADU's in San Diego
+title: ADUs in San Diego
 description: Our VP of Operations, Rachel Cantor, breaks down some of the basics of an ADU, and why they are becoming the go-to remodeling project for many San Diego homeowners.
 date: 2021-07-13 04:00:00 +0000
-secondary-heading: ADU's in San Diego - Our Family.
+secondary-heading: ADUs in San Diego - Our Family.
 Your Home.
 sections:
 - template: hero-banner
   block: hero-banner